Cruedy/HMCClinicNeRFApp/README.new.md

 descr.primitives = .polygons([4, 3], [1, 2, 0, 3, 3, 0, 2, ])
 ```

-> The elements of descr.primitives at index 0,3,1,2 will be joined into a square and the elements at index 3,0,2 will be joined into a triangle.
+> The elements of `descr.primitives` at index 0,3,1,2 will be joined into a square and the elements at index 3,0,2 will be joined into a triangle.

 Finally, we supply the vertices for each face of the plane in the `.polygons` call in both clockwise and counterclockwise manner.
 This is neccessary because the face is only viewable when it is drawn counterclockwise facing the direction of the camera.
 Therefore, to ensure all faces of the edges are viewable from every camera location, we render each face twice.

-`createPlaneFromCorners`:
+`createPlaneFromCorners(corners: [[Float]], shrinkScalar: Float) -> MeshDescriptor`
-To represent bounding box faces, this function takes corner points and creates plane surfaces.
-It compensates for the inability to render 1D objects by offsetting points slightly in 3D space, ensuring no dimension collapses to zero.
-The planes are slightly shrunk towards their centroid before rendering to distinguish edges and faces visually.
+This function works similarily to `createLine`.
+It takes four corner points and creates plane surfaces.
+We shrink the corners of the plane towards the centroid by the `shrinkScalar`, which we reccomend to be `1.5*thickness` used for the edges.
+This is to ensure the edges and face are not rendered at the same location, which can cause jittering in the Bounding Box render.

 `createBoundingBox(corners: [[Float]], thickness: Float) -> ([MeshDescriptor], [MeshDescriptor])`
-This function calls `createLine` and `createPlaneFromCorners` for every edge and face of the bounding box based on input corner points.
+This function calls `createLine` and `createPlaneFromCorners` for every edge and face of the Bounding Box based on input corner points.
 This input is typically just `BoundingBox.positions`.
 It returns two arrays of `MeshDescriptor`, one for the edges and one for the faces.

 `addNewBoxToScene() -> AnchorEntity`
 The previous methods all deal with creating `MeshDescriptor`.
 This method creates a singular `AnchorEntity` that represents the whole Bounding Box. `addNewBoxToScene` calls `createBoundingBox` to generate all the neccessary meshs, then it gives each mesh their color using an `UnlitMaterial`, which is nonreflective.
 It also attaches a `collisionComponent` to each face of the Bounding Box.
-This step allows the face to interact with other virtual objects and used to track the number of images taken from a particular face of the bounding box.
+This step allows the face to interact with other virtual objects and used to track the number of images taken from a particular face of the bounding box (see [here](#image-distribution)).

 `ARViewModel.swift`
 `display_box(boxVisible: Bool)`
-There is only one method in `ARViewModel.swift` that handles rendering, but this is an important one. `display_box` calls `BoundingBox.addNewBoxToScene` when the input `boxVisible` is `true`.
+There is only one method in `ARViewModel.swift` that handles rendering, but this is **an important one**. `display_box` calls `BoundingBox.addNewBoxToScene` when the input `boxVisible` is `true`.
 It removes the `EntityAnchor` for an existing Bounding Box if one exists and adds the new `EntityAnchor` returned by `BoundingBox.addNewBoxToScene` to `arView.scene.anchors`.
-After this function is called with `boxVisible=true`, the Bounding Box will be visible.
+After this function is called with `boxVisible=true`, the Bounding Box will be visible!

 ### Saving

 The Bounding Box is not only used by the app for user feedback but also used on the backend for the [Background Culling Step](https://github.com/JoshuaG-K/wayfair23-serverV2/tree/0c18a4c03812e3ea25ba12c6602aecbd8c0dc9c5?tab=readme-ov-file#rendering).
-To send the Bounding Box data to the server, we save the Bounding Box to a file called `boundingbox.json`.
-We do so using [`JSONEncoder` from Swift](https://developer.apple.com/documentation/foundation/jsonencoder).
-Since this is a common usecase of `JSONEncoder` and the Swift documentation is complete, we will keep the description brief.
-The `JSONEncoder` encodes classes that are `Codable`.
-Therefore, we created the class `BoundingBoxManifest` in the file by the same name to include the information about the Bounding Box we want to send to the server, specifically the center, rotation, positions fo corners, and world coordinate pose.
-Note that some of this information is redundant but sent for convience and another level of verification downstream.
+To send the Bounding Box data to the server, we save the Bounding Box to a file called `boundingbox.json` using [`JSONEncoder` from Swift](https://developer.apple.com/documentation/foundation/jsonencoder).
+Since this is a common usecase of `JSONEncoder` and the comprehensive documentation available, we will keep the description brief.
+The encoder processes classes that conform to the `Codable` protocol.
+Therefore, we created the class `BoundingBoxManifest` to include the information about the Bounding Box that we want to send to the server, specifically the center, rotation, positions of corners, and the world coordinate pose.
+Note that some of this information are included for redundancy to facilitate convenience and additional verification downstream.

-As usual, `BoundingBox.swift` implements the low level conversion from bounding box parameters to an object of the `BoundingBoxManifest` type within the `encode_as_json` function. `ARViewModel.swift` implements the `update_boundingbox_manfiest` function saves the current manifest to `datsetWriter.boundingBoxManifest` whenever user inputs changes the properties of the box.
-Finally, `DatasetWriter.swift` implements the `finalizeSession` function which uses the `JSONEncoder` to save the bounding box to `NeRF Capture/{projectName}/boundingbox.json`, which will later be zipped up and ready to send to the server when the user clicks on the "Finalize Dataset" button in the `GalleryView`.
+As usual, `BoundingBox.swift` implements the low level conversion from Bounding Box parameters to a `BoundingBoxManifest` object through the `encode_as_json` function. `ARViewModel.swift` implements the `update_boundingbox_manfiest` function, which updates the current manifest to `datsetWriter.boundingBoxManifest` whenever user inputs changes the properties of the box.
+Finally, `DatasetWriter.swift` implements the `finalizeSession` function which uses the `JSONEncoder` to save the bounding box to `NeRF Capture/{projectName}/boundingbox.json`, which will later be zipped up and ready to send to the server when the user clicks on the [`Finalize Dataset`](#finalize-dataset) button in the `GalleryView`.

 ## Switching Between Views